Tips For Managing Sleep Problems (Insomnia)

 - Many of these agents contain antihistamines, which can cause sleepiness, but may be less effective than prescription medications and may cause more side effects.

-- Herbal products are not required to undergo the same rigorous testing as prescription medications.
-Their side effects and interactions with other drugs or medical conditions are not well understood.
+- Remember, herbal products are not required to undergo the same rigorous testing as prescription medications.
+Their side effects and interactions with other drugs or medical conditions are not as well known.

 What if I don't want to take medication for my insomnia?